Future Orientation of the Group

 To anchor our risk policy at all decision-making levels, we established a Group-wide risk management system that brings together various information, communications, and monitoring systems.
 Core elements of our risk management include strategic corporate planning, internal reporting, our internal control system, compliance organization, and risk management in the strict sense, i. e. the identification, documentation, and evaluation of risks including the derivation of appropriate precautionary measures and countermeasures.

 Our strategic corporate planning is closely tied to our medium- to long-term financial planning.
 The extent of the fulfillment of our targets is examined in monthly reports on the company’s business performance and in our short-term financial planning.
-Deviations can be recognized and countermeasures introduced if necessary.
+Apart from an analysis of the current business situation, our expectations for the current fiscal year are discussed extensively at the level of the divisions three times a year.
+As a result, deviations from planned developments can be recognized and countermeasures introduced if necessary.

 Our internal control system, which is oriented to the standards of the internationally recognized COSO model, defines organizational measures for preventing damage from being done to the company, among other things.
 In connection with our established compliance organization, it aims to prevent possible violations of guidelines and laws on the part of employees.